 The ARC is also charged with monitoring, and overseeing the delivery of services to admitted students with disabilities at the Webster Groves Campus.

-At extended Webster sites, the Academic Resource Center assistant director/ADA coordinator acts as a consultant to site directors or their designees as they help admitted students with disabilities acquire the accommodations, auxiliary aids, and modifications required to afford them access to information and opportunity for success in mainstream site programs equal to that enjoyed by site students without such disabilities.
+At extended Webster sites, the ADA Coordinator acts as a consultant to site directors or their designees as they help admitted students with disabilities acquire the accommodations, auxiliary aids, and modifications required to afford them access to information and opportunity for success in mainstream site programs equal to that enjoyed by site students without such disabilities.
 The site directors or their designees monitor and oversee the delivery of services.

 Students with disabilities of a temporary nature, such as a broken leg, may also apply to the Academic Resource Center for accommodations.